lz4/lz4/README.md

 LZ4 - Extremely fast compression
 ================================

-LZ4 is lossless compression algorithm, providing compression speed > 500 MB/s per core,
-scalable with multi-cores CPU.
+LZ4 is a lossless compression algorithm, providing compression speed > 500 MB/s per core, scalable with multi-cores CPU.
 It features an extremely fast decoder, with speed in multiple GB/s per core, typically reaching RAM speed limits on multi-core systems.

-Speed can be tuned dynamically, selecting an "acceleration" factor which trades compression ratio for faster speed.
+The speed can be tuned dynamically, selecting an "acceleration" factor which trades compression ratio for faster speed.
 On the other end, a high compression derivative, LZ4_HC, is also provided, trading CPU time for improved compression ratio.